PART A: BACKGROUND

 13. USING THE E-MONEY ACCOUNT

-13.1 We will credit any funds received from you to your E-Money Account.
+13.1 We will credit any funds received from you, or on behalf of you from third parties, to your E-Money Account.

 13.2 Your E-Money Account can be used to: